cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 Each metric section also has a bell icon on the top right corner.
 Using this icon one can set alarms based on specific thresholds.
-Alarms can be integrated SNS topics for notification or DynamoDB (see @fig:aws-beanstalk-alarm).
+Alarms can be integrated with SNS topics for notification or DynamoDB (see @fig:aws-beanstalk-alarm).

 ![AWS Beanstalk](images/elastic_beanstalk-16.png){#fig:aws-beanstalk-alarm}